agusgambina/chucknorrisfeed/README.md

 # Chuck Norris Feed

-This is an small practice understand how to work with springboot, docker and mongodb
+This is an small exercise understand how to work with springboot, docker and mongodb

 To run the application